Poisson reduction as a coisotropic intersection: Introduction

 The proof of this theorem uses ideas from Koszul duality.
-Since $\bP_{n+1}\cong \bE_1\otimes_{BV} \bP_n$, we expect the Koszul dual coalgebra of a $\bP_{n+1}$-algebra to carry a compatible $\bP_n$-structure; indeed, it is given by explicit formulas using the bar complex (Proposition \ref{prop:PnKoszul}).
+Since one can identify by Poisson additivity a $\bP_{n+1}$-algebra with an associative algebra object in $\bP_n$-algebras, one expects the Koszul dual coalgebra of a $\bP_{n+1}$-algebra to carry a compatible $\bP_n$-structure; indeed, it is given by explicit formulas using the bar complex (Proposition \ref{prop:PnKoszul}).
 Similarly, we show that the Koszul dual to the $A$-module $B_i$ carries a homotopy $\bP_n$-structure given by the coisotropic structure.
 Finally, the derived tensor product $B_1\otimes^{\bL}_A B_2$ can be written as an underived cotensor product on the Koszul dual side.

+After the present paper was posted on the ArXiv, the proof of Poisson additivity was written down in \cite{Saf2}.
+In the same paper it was shown that our definition of coisotropic morphisms is equivalent to the one of \cite{CPTVV}.